TickTeam/guide-tt/what_is_calendar_view.md

-###What is Calendar View?
+### What is Calendar View?

-1.Open TickTick on your android device.
+1. Open TickTick on your Android device, then either swipe to the right or tap the hamburger button in the upper-left corner.

-2.Slide the screen to the right and tap “Calendar” in the List view.
+2. Tap "Calendar".

-Calendar View allows you view your tasks with due date in a calendar, which is more intuitive and clear to manage your tasks.
+Calendar View shows the traditional grid view of the days of the week so that you can quickly scan your week or month in one glance.

 ![](calendarview12.jpg)

 **What’s special to Calendar View?**

-1.You can view tasks in month view or in week view by dragging calendar up or down.
+* You can view tasks in month view, week view, 3-day view, today view, and list view.

-2.The date with a blue dot below indicates you have tasks on that day.
-Tap it, and tasks will be displayed below.
+* Highlighted text indicates a task due on that date.

-3.It is super easy to change tasks’ due dates.
-Just press and drag a task to another date in calendar.
+* Click on a date to get a list of tasks for that particular date.

 ![](calendar3drag.png)